 U.S. Army Staff Sgt.
-Derek Q. Adams of Romulus, Mich., a movement control supervisor with the 858th Movement Control Team, previously deployed to Iraq and hopes his personnel will learn from the exercise.
+Derek Q. Adams of Romulus, Mich., a movement control supervisor with the 858th Movement Control Team, previously deployed to Iraq and hopes his personnel will learn from

 "I'd like to gain a feel for how my soldiers will react in different scenarios," Adams said.
 "The similarity in this training gives them a good idea on how things operate."

-Units have traveled here from locations ranging from Atlanta to Arizona to take part in this exercise.
+I can ex idea on how things operate."
+I can ex seeing Units have traveled here from locations ranging from Atlanta to Arizona to take part in this exercise.